 If you’re an independent contractor or a commission-based worker, a car accident injury may result in loss of job opportunities or particular pay.
 In this case, you may qualify for missed opportunities compensation.

-What are Available Options for Lost Wages, Job Opportunities, and Earning Capacity?
+What Options are Available for Lost wages, Job opportunities, and Earning Capacity?

 1. Personal Injury Protection (PIP) insurance